mmaulwurff/weapons-menu/README.txt

   10. Weapons of Saturn (October 31, 2017)
   11. Hard-Doom v8.1.1

-- weapon sets are detected by player class.
+Weapon sets are detected by player class.
 So support for other weapon sets can be easily added by modifying weapon-menu.acs:
   1. Increment SETS_NUMBER constant,
   2. Then add new player class to "playerClassNames" array,
   3. Then add number of weapons in this weapon set to "weaponCounts" array,